DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/github-actions-and-browserstack.md

 {% endraw %}

-> Note the additional pair of single quotes- BrowserStack configuration string includes a space, which can be interpreted as a separator by the command line.
+> Note the additional pair of single quotes.
+The BrowserStack configuration string includes a space, which can be interpreted as a separator by the command line.

-**Note**: Full list of available BrowserStack configurations can be obtained through console.
+**Note**: A full list of available BrowserStack configurations can be obtained through the console.
-First, you have to provide your credentials by exporting them:
+First, provide your credentials by exporting them:

 **bash**